 The IRTF is managed by the IRTF Chair in consultation with the Internet Research Steering Group (IRSG).
 The IRSG membership includes the IRTF Chair, the chairs of the various Research Groups, and other individuals (“members at large”) from the research community selected by the IRTF Chair.

-The governance and operation of the IRTF is described by various RFCs and other policy documents including Intellectual Property Rights disclosure rules.
-The IETF’s Anti-Harassment Policy and Privacy Policy also apply to the IRTF.
+The governance and operation of the IRTF is described by various RFCs and other policy documents including Intellectual Property Rights disclosure rules and the IETF/IRTF/IAB Privacy Statement.

 A wiki with more information about the IRTF is here.